Boc86/xboxgp_esde_sync/README.md

 ## Script Installation
 - Download the installer from the [Releases](https://github.com/Boc86/xboxgp_esde_sync/releases) section
-- Make the installer executable with (you may need to use sudo depending on your setup)
+- Make the installer executable (you may need to use sudo depending on your setup)
 ```bash
 chmod +x xbox_sync_installer.sh
 ```